Delayed Diagnosis Of A Brain Injury

 According to legal rules for medical negligence claims, you have up to three years to make your medical claims.
 It is important to do this as early as possible as evidence could tend to become obscure as time passes.
 This three-year time limit begins from the day of the negligent treatment or from the first day you discovered the negligence.The exceptions to this rule

 - In a case where the claimant is mentally unable to make a claim.
 If this condition is temporal, the three-year limit only begins to run when mental capacity is regained.

 - Where the victim dies, the three-year time frame starts from the date of death

 - For a child, the three-year period only begins to run from their 18th birthday.

 Why Choose Us?

-We have specialist medical negligence solicitors who are accredited under the Law Society Clinical Negligence Panel and who would handle your case expertly and do their very best to secure the best possible compensation award.
-You can count on us to provide you with the needed legal support and guide throughout the process to ensure it remains stress-free for you.
+We have specialist medical negligence solicitors who are accredited under the Law Society Clinical Negligence Panel and who would handle your case professionally and do their very best to secure the best possible compensation award.
+You can count on us to provide you with the needed legal support and guide you throughout the process to ensure it remains stress-free for you.

 Reach out to us today and you can be confident that your delayed diagnosis brain injury claim will be handled competently.